learningequality/kolibri-docs/docs/learn.rst

 * Use the |fullscreen| button in the upper right corner to open the ebook in fullscreen view.
 * Close the fullscreen view with the :guilabel:`Esc` key.
 * Navigate through the book pages with |previous-page| and |next-page| buttons, or with the slider control at the bottom.
-* Use the :guilabel:`DOWNLOAD CONTENT` button below the viewer to download the ePub file to your computer.
+* Use the :guilabel:`DOWNLOAD RESOURCE` button below the viewer to download the ePub file to your computer.

 	.. figure:: img/epub.*
 		:alt: